 With input from the Lead Director, the Nominating and Governance Committee annually reviews and recommends for approval by the Board the criteria and processes to be used to evaluate the performance of the Board as a whole and each Committee.
-The purpose of this annual evaluation process review is to increase the overall effectiveness of the Board and the Committees in fulfilling their responsibilities.
+The purpose of this annual evaluation review is to increase the effectiveness of the Board and the Committees in fulfilling their responsibilities.

 Individual directors receive feedback from the Lead Director, the Chair, or the Chair of the Nominating and Governance Committee.

 The outcomes of such evaluations are shared with the Nominating and Governance Committee in connection with the annual nomination process.

 The Board believes that its optimum size range is 9 to 13 directors (although a larger or smaller number may be advisable in periods of transition or other particular circumstances) and that a significant majority of the Board should be composed of independent directors with no significant business or personal ties to members of management or to the Corporation.
 The Board believes that, in most situations, the CEO should be the only employee-director, but that circumstances may warrant the addition of one other.